What are owl pellets?

 • All owls produce pellets and dissecting them is a great way to find out what different owls eat!

-• Owl pellets are not droppings (faeces / poo) – and they do not smell!
+• Owl pellets are not droppings (faeces/poo) – and they do not smell!

 • Barn Owl pellets are fascinating to investigate and analyse – be a scientist, by gently pulling the pellet apart to see what it is made from.
 Record your findings in a notebook with drawings or photos.
-Why do you think there is a ruler in the photo of a Field Vole skull?
+Why do you think there is a ruler in the photo of a Field Vole skull below?

-• Barn Owl pellets contain the undigested fur and bones of as many as 6 small mammals!
+• Barn Owl pellets contain the undigested fur and bones of as many as 6 small mammals, sometimes even more!
+Occasionally, very unusual remains may be found such as moles or frogs.

 • You can identify what animal the bones came from by looking at the skull and measuring the jaw bones.